sdrhodes/ISTA_420/Homework/T-SQL_Chapter_7_Homework.md

 Aggregate window functions are used to aggregate rows in the defined window

 ### 10. What is a pivot table and what does it do?
-Pivot tables rotate rows to columns, and columns to rows
+Pivot tables rotate rows to columns, and columns to rows.
+Mashes up data into certain categories